 #1 — Dating got me outta the house.
 As if I wasn’t in enough pain, the shrink told me to start dating.
 She said it was the only way to break the cycle of my parents, who made me responsible for their happiness.
 By dating, I’d take that kind of pressure off my daughter.
 Plus, I had only two long-term experiences with men — my controlling father, who died when I was 19, and my husband who I’d been with for nearly 24 years.

 I’ve mostly dated online.
 Meet-and-greets over drinks or coffee led to a few boyfriends and flings.
 Each one brought me closer to resolving poor self-esteem.
-With a dad who cheated on my mom, some of the guys I picked were cheaters too.
-Making progress on the romance front can hurt, but getting out teaches me about intimacy, and myself.
+With a dad who cheated on my mom, some of the guys I picked were cheaters, too.
+Making progress on the romance front can hurt, but getting out teaches me about myself.

 #2 — Falling in love with myself was the answer.
-Finding guys with common interests can hard.
+Finding guys with common interests can be hard.
 But I’ve met someone who really vibes with me.
-Little Betty finally got the fun stuff she missed as a kid.
-I gave her what I always wanted.
-We learned to salsa, oil paint, watercolor and play the drums.
-We took cooking classes, which added Thai, Indian, vegan and gluten-free recipes to our menu.
+No, it’s not a guy.
+It’s Little Betty!
+I’m giving her the fun stuff she missed as a kid.
+Together, we’ve learned to salsa, oil paint, watercolor and play the drums.
+We also took cooking classes, which added Thai, Indian, vegan and gluten-free recipes to our menu.
 Lately, we’ve discovered nature walks.

 #3 — Finding community feels good.
 Once my daughter started kindergarten, we met everybody in our new town.
 We developed a routine with playdates, Brownie meetings and other after-school activities.
 I stepped up my volunteering.
 To avoid being totally kid-centric, I continued my volunteer work on the board of the Museum of Chinese in America.
 When the New York State acupuncture board invited me serve as a trustee, I say “yes.”
 Lately, I’ve been involved with Moms Demand Action, a group that fights for sane gun control laws.
 Campaigning for Hillary Clinton this fall makes me want to stay politically involved.